pmenz/ruby-objects-has-many-lab-onl01-seng-pt-030220/README.md

-# Ruby Objects Has Many Lab
+cl# Ruby Objects Has Many Lab

 ## Objectives

 - Build out the has many/belongs to relationship between two classes.
 - Build methods that use the has many/belongs to relationship between two classes.
+- Use a c
-- Use a class variable to track data about a class.
+- lass variable to track data about a class.
 - Build a class method to expose data stored in a class variable.

 ## Instructions